msimecek/Azure-Speech-CLI/README.md

 - [ ] Work with names too, not just GUIDs
 - [ ] Rework how configuration is initialized and checked on startup
 - [ ] Check if uploaded files are in the correct format (UTF-8 BOM text files)
-- [ ] Publish to Windows Store too
 - [ ] Add unit tests :)

 -----